-The Leisure Book Club meets monthly to discuss books on a variety of topics.
+The Leisure Book Club, currently inactive, used to meet monthly to discuss books on a variety of topics.
 Past choices have included travel, Abraham Lincoln, and librarians as main characters.
 Participants each read a book of their own choosing on the topic of discussion.

-The group meets at the Barnes and Noble near Metro Center, watch the DC/SLA listserv for exact dates.
+The group met at the Barnes and Noble near Metro Center, and watched the DC/SLA listserv for exact dates.

 Previously discussed books have included: